Medical Negligence Solicitors In Sheffield - No Win, No Fee Claims

 How Long Will My Claim Take?

-If the defendant admits liability and the impact of your injury is easy to determine then your lawyer will negotiate a payment amount.
+If the defendant admits liability, your lawyer will negotiate a payment amount.
 If the defendant denies liability or does not agree on a reasonable figure for compensation, it can take months.

 How Much Compensation Will I Receive?

 As with processing time, it’s impossible to be specific about the amount of compensation you can expect.
 Compensation is based on the severity of your injury and the impact it has had on your life.